 What is Seagrass and How is It Different from Seaweed?

 Seagrass is a type of aquatic flowering plant that grows fully submerged in shallow coastal waters.
-Despite its name, seagrass isn’t actually a grass, and it’s not seaweed either.
+Despite its name, seagrass isn’t a grass, but it’s not seaweed either.

 Though not true grasses, seagrass gets its name from its green grass-like leaves.
-There are 72 known species of seagrass, which vary in shape and size.
-They are commonly known by names like eelgrass, turtle grass, shoal grass, and manatee grass, which can vary by region.
+There are approximately 72 known species of seagrass, which vary in shape, size, and location.
+They are commonly known by names like eelgrass, turtle grass, shoal grass, and manatee grass.
 While some seagrass leaves look like flat blades of grass, others are shaped like ovals, fern fronds, or even long spaghetti noodles.

 Where Seagrass Beds Are Found